-I’ve been in a state of soil building the moment I stepped onto the raw mountain land that I considered purchasing.
+I’ve been in a state of soil building the moment I stepped onto the raw mountain land that I considered purchasing

-We bought a bed of granite.
+One could say we bought a parcel of land, or one could say we bought a bed of granite.
 These mountains also gave us towering conifers.

 We blasted for the driveway, blasted for the house, blasted for the garden.
 And then we had to find soil.